lisathompson01/SCIQIS-Project/README.md

 1. Activate your environment (for example, teleportation).
 2. Launch Jupyter Lab:
    jupyter lab
-3. Open Project 1.ipynb or Project 2.ipynb and run the cells sequentially.
+3. Open main.iPynb and run the cells sequentially.

 What You Will Learn
 - How quantum teleportation works in theory.